Sheldon Renan: National Endowment for the Arts media funding panel

 Renan was one of nine on the 1970 NEA funding panel.
 The others were Roger Englander (Chairman), Arthur Mayer, Dean Myhr, Donn Pennebaker, James Blue, David Stewar, George Stoney and Willard Van Dyke.
 It was Renan's idea that the NEA should fund regional film centers.
 Through his championship, the NEA funded film centers in Chicago, Detroit, Berkeley and Portland, Oregon.
 The Berkeley Art Museum and Pacific Film Archive opened in 1971.
 The Northwest Film Center in Portland opened in 1971.
-The Gene Siskel Film Center in Chicago opened in 1972.
+The Film Center of the School of the Art Institute of Chicago in Chicago opened in 1972.
 The Detroit Film Theatre opened in 1974.
 All four currently survive.